eeemons/online-learning-platform/README.md

 # To start the local development server

 1. Clone the repository.
+2. Run $npm install to install the dependencies.
-2. Use $npm start for local development to start.
+3. Run $npm start for local development to start.